CT Scan of lung in COVID - pulmonary rehab exercises

 • and peripheral nervous system manifestations (such as nerve pain, speech, vision, and taste problems).

-While some of these symptoms may resolve naturally, some people may have impairments that persist; particularly following a prolonged hospital and ICU stay.
+While some of these symptoms may resolve naturally, some people may have impairments that persist, particularly following a prolonged hospital and ICU stay.

 Doctors in Hong Kong (March 13, 2020) reported the findings of the first follow-up clinics of recovered Covid-19 patients.
-They suppose that some recovered patients have lost between 20% to 30% of their previous lung function (South China Morning Post).
+They suppose some recovered patients have lost between 20% and 30% of their previous lung function (South China Morning Post).
 The doctors report that lung scans of recovered patients also reveal substantial lung damage.

-Researchers had revealed that at the six weeks after hospital discharge, more than half of the patients had at least one persistent symptom, predominantly breathlessness and coughing, and CT scans still showed lung damage in 88% of patients.
-However, by the time of 12 weeks after discharge, the symptoms had improved and lung damage was reduced to 56% (COVID-19 Patients Suffer Long-Term Lung and Heart Damage – But They Can Recover With Time – By European Lung Foundation, September 7, 2020).
+Researchers revealed that six weeks after hospital dischargemore than half of the patients had at least one persistent symptom, predominantly breathlessness and coughingCT scans still showed lung damage in 88% of patients.
+However, by the time 12 weeks after discharge, the symptoms had improved, and lung damage was reduced to 56% (COVID-19 Patients Suffer Long-Term Lung and Heart Damage – But They Can Recover With Time – By European Lung Foundation, September 7, 2020).
 There’s the initial injury to the lungs, followed by scarring.
 Over time, the tissue heals, but it can take three months to a year or more for a person’s lung function to return to pre-COVID-19 levels.

 In the recovery period, people with COVID-19 may be expected to present with significant muscle wasting in both the locomotor and respiratory muscles.
 This may contribute to ongoing breathlessness and fatigue, reduced exercise capacity, poor balance, and loss of functional independence (Rehabilitation following COVID-19 in the pulmonary rehabilitation setting.
 JUNE 2020.
 Respiratory Network).